NelsonFoster/Machine-Learning-I/README.md

 # Machine-Learning-I

-This is a collection of assignments completed during my Machine Learning I course at the George Washington University.
+This is a collection of assignments completed during my Machine Learning I course at George Washington University.